quantiota/AI-Agent-Farm/README.md

 # AI Agent Farm

 This repository documents the creation and maintenance of an AI Agent Farm infrastructure that consists of refurbished microservers gen8.
-The infrastructure runs on Ubuntu 22.04 Server and includes powerful tools, such as JupyterHub, Visual Studio Code, QuestDB, Grafana, and an AI Agent such as ChatGPT, Auto-GPT, ...)
+The infrastructure runs on Ubuntu 22.04 Server and includes powerful tools, such as JupyterHub, Visual Studio Code, QuestDB, Grafana, and an AI Agent such as ChatGPT, ...)

 The purpose of this project is to create a scalable infrastructure that can run multiple tasks simultaneously and distribute processes across the AI Agent workers, maximizing efficiency and minimizing downtime.
 As a demonstration, we have created a specific environment for testing the AI Agent Farm in the field of financial markets.